TylerBestRepo/FYP-Matlab-and-Arduino-Code/README.md

 In the matlab scripts the USB com port will likely need to be changed to read data from the corrrect port the Arduino is plugged into.

+'Test 1' is for storing data with no vibrational feedback

+'Test 2' is for storing data and outputting vibrational feedback for ramplign or constant max amplitude feedback.

 # Arduino code

 There are a few libraries in the github repository that should be added so that it functions properly.
 There are 5 scripts that will be ran.
 They dont have the best most